jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 k get deployments -n sock-shop
 ```

+To verify that everything is working as expected use this command: `k get deployments -n sock-shop`

+Check for `kube-monkey` and check `front-end` is 4/4.
 ```
 [jamesbuckett@surface ~ (digital-ocean-cluster:sock-shop)]$ k get deployments -n sock-shop
 NAME           READY   UP-TO-DATE   AVAILABLE   AGE